Lighting expert since 1979

 Pendant luminaires in the hotel lobby: a dance of multi-flame lights

 The five lights provide a balanced light distribution that illuminates the room evenly while conveying a sense of luxury and sophistication.
 When it comes to making a powerful statement, 8-light pendant luminaires come into play.
 Placed in large lobbies or atriums with high ceilings, these lights quickly become the focal point of the room.
-The eight flames not only provide an impressive light source, but can also become a real work of art, depending on the design.
+The eight flames not only provide an impressive source of light, but can also become a real work of art, depending on the design.
 The choice between pendant luminaires with 3 flames, pendant luminaires with 5 flames and pendant luminaires with 8 flames ultimately depends on the size of the room, the desired atmosphere and the specific lighting requirements.
 Regardless of the number of flames, pendant luminaires, used correctly, can add depth, character and an inviting feel to any room.
 In the hotel lobby, where first impressions are everything, these lights can make the difference between a good stay and a memorable one.

 The lighting of a hotel lobby is much more than just an aesthetic decision.
 It can have a significant impact on the atmosphere and guest experience.
 Here are some topics that customers are often interested in and frequently ask about when it comes to lighting in hotel lobbies:

-Lighting control systems: Modern lighting control systems offer a range of features, including dimmability and programmable lighting scenarios.
+Lighting control systems: Modern lighting control systems offer a range of features, including dimming and programmable lighting scenarios.
 Customers are often interested in how these systems can help improve lighting quality and save energy.

 Glare reduction: Glare can affect the comfort and vision of guests.
 Customers are often interested in how lighting is designed to minimize glare while providing adequate illumination.